azurecitadel/azurecitadel/content/arc-servers/governance.md

 ---
 title: "Governance"
-description: "Use Azure Policy and the Guest Configuration policy definitions to govern your resources and prove compliancy."
+description: "Use Azure Policy and the Guest Configuration policy definitions to govern your resources and prove compliance."
 layout: single
 draft: false
 menu: